andersju/1600pr.sh/README.md

 (This doesn't *remove* anything from `public/`, nor does it remove the original photo stored in `images/`.)

+ImageMagick is required, unless you set `sizes` to `""` and `archive_page` to false, disabling creation of alternative sizes and archive page with thumbnails.

 How it works
 ------------